-I peeled my face from the only pillow I owned in my tiny apartment off of Thomas and 30th Ave. that sizzling July morning.
-I quickly showered, gelled my hair just enough to not look metrosexual and put on my new navy blue suit from the Men’s Wearhouse.
-As I stepped out into the early morning sun, I thought I was going to catch on fire but I forged on anyway.
-I stepped over a chalk outline of a body on the sidewalk, past a pair of stray cats and set off to conquer the world.
+I peeled my burning face from the only pillow I owned in my tiny, studio apartment off of Thomas and 30th Ave. that first sizzling July morning.
+I quickly showered, gelled my hair just enough to not look metrosexual and put on my new $200.00 navy suit from the Men’s Wearhouse.
+As I stepped out into the early morning sunshine, the sidewalk melting beneath my feet, I carefully stepped over a chalk outline of a body, passed a pair of mating cats without judging and set off to conquer the world.

-I walked into Castro Middle School that first day patting out small flames that had spontaneously caught fire on my new suit, I passed through the threshold of Pueblo Del Sol High on that hot July morning.
-After politely introducing myself to Janice, the office manager with the black, Hot for Teacher leather skirt, she pointed me in the direction of the school’s library where the orientation was getting underway.
-I was greeted by Mrs. Hernandez, the principal who insisted I call him Manny.
+Patting out small flames that had spontaneously caught fire on my new suit, I passed through the threshold of Pueblo Del Sol High on that hot July morning.
+After politely introducing myself to Janice, the office manager with the black, Hot for Teacher leather skirt, she pointed me in the direction of the school’s library where the new teacher orientation was underway.
+I was greeted by Mr. Calderon, the principal who insisted I call him Manny.
 He was a shorter man with thinning, dyed brown hair who wore a yellow Polo shirt with an oversized logo from seven years ago.
 He shook my hand then introduced me to my mentor teacher for the year, Dr. Diaz.

 “Nice to meet you Señor.
 I’m Dr. Diaz.”
 He said, shaking my hand firmer than introductory handshaking etiquette dictates, making his diamond studded, gold pinky ring did not go unnoticed.

 “Nice to meet you Mr. Diaz.
 I’m Mike Bla…” I started to say.